Nicole M. Miller has long, black, curly hair and is wearing a black suit and blue shirt.

 Research

-Dr Miller's research spans across the disciplines of social, health and environmental psychology.
-Her research is connected to UN sustainability Goal 3 (Mental Health), Goal 10 (Reduced Inequalities), Goal 11 (Sustainable Communities) and Goal 13 (Climate Action).
-Her research involves developing contact programs using stigma theory, and how to improve bystander behaviours at the scene of a drug related overdose.
-She has a passion for exploring the experiences of complementary medicines such as yoga, reiki, mindfulness and sea swimming for health and wellbeing.
-Lastly, she has an interest in reducing eco-anxiety, eco grief and the efficacy of interventions to assist in disaster-related (e.g. flood, wild fire) mental health responses.
+Dr Miller research interests span across the disciplines of social, health and environmental psychology based in the UN sustainability Goal 3 (Mental Health), Goal 10 (Reduced Inequalities), Goal 11 (Sustainable Communities) and Goal 13 (Climate Action).
+Her research incorporates principles of community-based participatory research (CBPR) in the development of programs to reduce stigma towards people who use drugs, preparedness for people who encounter disaster related events (e.g. flood, wildfire) and in the provision in peer research training in creative methodologies (e.g. photovoice, digital storytelling).
+She has a passion for exploring the experiences of complementary medicines such as yoga, reiki, mindfulness and sea swimming for health and wellbeing and innovative ways to reduce eco-anxiety.

 Current projects